apple-fritter/weechat.driftwood/README.md

 ## Types of Data Logged
 The WeeChat Driftwood Logger logs the following types of data:

-#### Private messages:
+1. Private messages
-Messages exchanged between users in private conversations.
+> Messages exchanged between users in private conversations
-#### Channel messages:
+2. Channel messages
-Messages sent within IRC channels.
+> Messages sent within IRC channels
-#### Notices:
+3. Notices
-Various types of notices, such as server notices or user-specific notices.
+> Various types of notices, such as server notices or user-specific notices
-#### CTCP events:
+4. CTCP events
-CTCP (Client-to-Client Protocol) events, which include actions, requests, and responses.
+> Client-to-Client Protocol events, which include actions, requests, and responses

 ## Usage
-- Clone this repository to your local machine or download the ZIP file.
+1. Clone this repository to your local machine or download the ZIP file.
-- Copy the driftwood_logger.py file to the WeeChat plugins directory.
+2. Copy the driftwood_logger.py file to the WeeChat plugins directory.
+(Default location: `~/.weechat/python/autoload/`)
-> Default location: `~/.weechat/python/autoload/`

-Launch WeeChat and load the plugin by running the following command:
+3. Launch WeeChat and load the plugin by running the following command:
 ```shell
 /python load autoload/driftwood_logger.py
 ```